 Antwerp, Belgium’s second largest city but not a city many international travelers seem to visit.

-And I have to admit I am just as bad: I grew up less than a two hours drive from Antwerp and yet I have only visited the city three times before and didn’t know it well.
+And I have to admit I am just as bad: I grew up in Leiden, less than a two hours drive from Antwerp and yet I have only visited the city three times before and didn’t know it well.

 But, I decided that had to change.
 A good friend of mine lives in Antwerp so it was about time to get to know this city better.
 And I have to say, if you ever make it to Belgium, don’t just visit Brussels, take a trip to Antwerp as well!